-We turn now to the DOS of finite clusters ${\cal D}_{fin}(\omega)$.
-According to our assumptions about the qualitative similarity of the considered transitions with the percolation transition, one can find finite clusters of all characteristic linear sizes smaller than $\xi$ near the QCP while the probability to find larger clusters is exponentially small \cite{aha,percrev}.
-As a result, ${\cal D}_{fin}(\omega)=0$ at $\omega\ll\omega_0$.
-Then, one tries ${\cal D}_{fin}(\omega)$ in the form $\omega^{v_2}$ at $\omega\gg\omega_0$ because the number of sites in finite clusters does not vanish at $g=g_c$.
-To find $v_2$, one notices that the DOS per spin is of the order of $\omega_0^{v_1}$ at $\omega\sim\omega_0$ in the infinite network (see Eq.~\eqref{dosinf}).
-The DOS per spin should have the same form in the largest clusters, whose characteristic linear size is of the order of $\xi$. \cite{aha,percrev} Thus, one comes to the estimation $ V_\xi\omega_0^{v_1} \sim {\cal D}_{fin}(\omega\sim\omega_0) \propto \omega_0^{v_2} $, where $V_\xi$ is the total volume of the largest clusters.
-Because the infinite network breaks predominantly into finite clusters with the linear size of the order of $\xi$, \cite{aha,percrev} $V_\xi$ is of the order of the infinite network volume $(g_c-g)^\beta$.
+Let us consider the DOS of finite clusters ${\cal D}_{fin}(\omega)$.
+Our assumptions about the qualitative similarity of the transitions under discussion with the percolation transition implies that finite clusters of all characteristic linear sizes smaller than $\xi$ appear near the QCP and that the probability to find larger clusters is exponentially small (see Refs.~\cite{aha,percrev}).
+As a consequence, ${\cal D}_{fin}(\omega)=0$ at $\omega\ll\omega_0$.
+As the number of sites in finite clusters does not vanish at $g=g_c$, we try ${\cal D}_{fin}(\omega)$ in the form $\omega^{\upsilon_2}$ at $\omega\gg\omega_0$, where $\upsilon_2$ can be found as follows.
+We point out first that the DOS per spin in the infinite network is of the order of $\omega_0^{\upsilon_1}$ at $\omega\sim\omega_0$ (see Eq.~\eqref{dosinf}).
+The DOS per spin has the same form in the largest clusters having the characteristic linear size of the order of $\xi$. \cite{aha,percrev} As a result, one estimates $ V_\xi\omega_0^{\upsilon_1} \sim {\cal D}_{fin}(\omega\sim\omega_0) \propto \omega_0^{\upsilon_2} $, where $V_\xi$ is the total volume of the largest clusters. $V_\xi$ is of the order of the volume of the infinite network $(g_c-g)^\beta$ because the latter falls predominantly into clusters with the linear size of the order of $\xi$ \cite{aha,percrev}.
 One obtains as a result

 In particular, one derives for the specific heat

 at $g=g_c$ using Eqs.~\eqref{dosfin} and \eqref{v2}